architect/arc.codes/public/guides/upgrade.md

 If you are currently using `@architect/macro-http-api` in production, please exercise caution when upgrading to Architect 7.

-We've observed the following behavior in CloudFormation (which may vary or be subject to change) when running Architect 7 and `@architect/macro-http-api`:
+We've observed the following behavior in CloudFormation when running Architect 7 and `@architect/macro-http-api`:

 - If you leave the `@architect/macro-http-api` macro in your app and deploy with Architect 7, CloudFormation will leave your existing API intact, and deploy a second API alongside it
   - This may be useful during a transition phase, but we cannot guarantee changes will be properly reflected in both APIs
 - If you remove the `@architect/macro-http-api` macro from your app and deploy with Architect 7, CloudFormation will remove your original API (and its corresponding URL), leaving you with a fresh API and URL

-Because CloudFormation behavior is subject to change at AWS, and due to the aforementioned observed side effects, we advise existing `@architect/macro-http-api` macro users exercise caution upgrading to 7.
+Because CloudFormation behavior is subject to change, and due to the aforementioned observed side effects, we advise existing `@architect/macro-http-api` macro users exercise caution upgrading to Architect 7.

 **If you are using `@architect/macro-http-api` in production today, you should not upgrade to Architect 7 until you've conducted field testing of your own, and are certain you are ready to transition your API URLs**.

 ### Compatibility with `@architect/functions`

-If you're using `@architect/functions`, good news! >= `3.13.0` is fully forwards and backward compatible with `HTTP` APIs, meaning:
+If you're using `@architect/functions`, good news! `>= 3.13.0` is fully forward compatible with `HTTP` APIs and backward compatible with `REST` APIs.
+This means:
 - You can use existing `REST` API code with `HTTP` APIs when run through `@architect/functions`
+- You can implement `@architect/functions` in your codebase to ease any future `REST` to `HTTP` upgrades

-Caveat: [per AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.proxy-format), `HTTP` APIs + Lambda payload format version 2.0 does not have support for `multiValueHeaders` or `multiValueQueryStringParameters`, so any code relying on those parameters should be adjusted, whether using `@architect/functions` or not.
+Caveat: [per AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.proxy-format), `HTTP` APIs + Lambda payload format version 2.0 does not have support in requests for `multiValueHeaders` or `multiValueQueryStringParameters`, so any code relying on those parameters should be adjusted, whether using `@architect/functions` or not.

 ### Additional resources